In the dark: Fears of contamination plague a ‘forgotten’ flood community

 “There’s no hazard signs at the other end of street, and people are coming and taking all the flood-damaged goods, which could well be toxic.”

-She also said that while the council had now stationed guards by the railway tracks to prevent unauthorised access, they should have some further down Phillips Rd.
+She also said that while the council had now stationed guards by the railway tracks to prevent unauthorised access, they should have some further down Phillips St.

 Peters said residents had reported theft and looting to the police, who had provided the community with physical forms to fill out in the absence of power.
 Police have been approached for comment.